• Skip to primary navigation

 These Instant Pot Hard Boiled Eggs come out perfectly cooked in the center and after a cold water bath, peel easier than any hard-boiled eggs you’ve ever made!

 If you haven’t ever tried hard-boiled eggs in your Instant Pot, you’re missing out!
-This is quite literally the only way I will make them from now on.
+This is quite literally the only way I will make them from now on, and they are the best way to cook eggs for deviled eggs.
 Not only does this 5-5-5 method make deliciously perfectly cooked eggs, but I think the eggs peel so much easier than when I cook them on the stovetop.

-These eggs are great as a quick and easy breakfast option, for Easter to dye eggs, to use in Southern Potato Salad, and to whip into deviled eggs.
+These eggs are great as a quick and easy breakfast option, a great way to cook eggs to dye for Easter, to use in Southern Potato Salad, and to whip into deviled eggs.
 I like to bring them as a quick protein to add to lunches and salads, or we just enjoy them at home.

 An instant pot next to a bowl of hard boiled eggs, some peeled and some in their shell.